Connecticut Water Quality at a Glance

 Know Your Water Source

-Contact your water utility to request annual Consumer Confidence Reports and ask about PFAS testing results.
-Visit the Connecticut Department of Public Health website to access your local system’s testing data and understand any contaminants of concern in your area.
+Contact your water utility to request annual Consumer Confidence Reports and ask specifically about PFAS testing results.
+Visit the Connecticut Department of Public Health website to access your local system’s testing data.
+If you’re on a private well, consider independent testing — private wells are not covered by federal drinking water regulations.
+Our water quality guide explains what to look for in test results.

 Support Infrastructure Investment

-Stay informed about local water infrastructure needs and support utility rate structures that enable necessary improvements.
-Attend public meetings when utilities discuss infrastructure upgrades and PFAS treatment investments through programs like WICA.
+Stay informed about local water infrastructure plans and support utility rate structures that enable necessary PFAS treatment upgrades ahead of the 2029 deadline.
+Attend public meetings when utilities discuss infrastructure investment through programmes like WICA.
+Residents in Bridgeport and New Haven in particular should follow utility communications closely given documented PFAS detections in their areas.

 Consider Preventive Filtration